tsundere1230/stardbchallenge/src/lib/week4/Question1.svelte.md

 # Question 1/2

-Welcome to the Week 4 challenge!
-This week, the organisers and a group of brave volunteers have each voiced one or more playable characters (up to and (possibly) including Sparkle) in HSR.
-Each character only appears once in the list.
-Note that some volunteers do not speak the language they were asked to voice, so please be mindful of that when it comes to pronunciation.
-Voice acting credits will be given on the congrats page as well as the week 4 answers when they release.
+Welcome to the Week 4 voice acting challenge!
+Firstly, voice acting credits will be given on the congrats page as well as the week 4 answers when they release.
+Then, please read the instructions VERY carefully as it contains a lot of hints for the challenge.

 A total of 21 submissions are accepted into the answer box below.
 The format of the first 20 submissions is [2 digit number][character's name][language][voice line type] , where...

 -   2 digit number: from 01 to 20 [they were randomised, nothing to do with answer]
--   Name: character's full name without punctuation/spaces (e.g. drratio, danhengimbibitorlunae, topaz&numby)
+-   Name: character's full name without punctuation/spaces (e.g. drratio, danhengimbibitorlunae, topaz&numby).
+Each character can only appear ONCE on the list!
 -   Language: en/cn/jp/kr
 -   Voice line type: Go figure that out yourself :)

-If you think that audio clip 1 is Caelus's ult in english, please put: "01trailblazerenultimate" .
+If you think that audio clip 1 is Caelus's ult in english, please put: "01trailblazerenultimate".
 Of course, that is an example; Trailblazer is one of the two Korean speakers alongside an Abundance character.

-The last accepted submission is the final answer, which is caps/space/format/punctuation SENSITIVE.
+The 21st accepted submission is the final answer, **which is caps/space/format/punctuation sensitive**.

-Everything above this line is just information for the challenge.
+Everything above this line is just instructions for the challenge, you don't have to read between the lines/decipher stuff here.

 ---